 Download our three-piece business tax pack for your guide, checklist, and workbook for saving time & money on taxes this year.

-Without further ado, here is what John shared with me about creating and implimenting a smarter tax strategy at a startup or small business:
+Without further ado, here is how to create and implement a smarter tax strategy at a startup or small business:

 John Finley, CPA & inDinero Tax Manager shares his tax tips for a profitable holiday season

 The Holiday season can be stressful, frenetic, and profitable.
 These tax tips can help to increase profits and reduce stress.

 – John Finley, CPA & Tax Manager at inDinero

 1. Reserve time for year-end tax planning

 The last quarter of the year can be hectic.
 Make sure to reserve time for year-end tax planning.
 Meet with your accountant to identify and consider opportunities that may reduce tax liabilities.
 Also, make sure you are aware of all year-end tax filing requirements and the dates returns and payments are due.
 Missing a filing deadline or payment due date can be costly.

 The Holiday season may require additional workers.
 Be sure to classify individuals correctly as either employees or contractors.
 Payroll tax can be complicated, and mistakes are costly.
 Keep timely and accurate payroll tax records.
 This will allow you to file and pay on time.